trihuynh88/multigrid_mem/README.md

 ## Content
 Subdirectories contain sample code for corresponding tasks:
-- mapping_localization: mapping and localization task.
+- **mapping_localization**: mapping and localization task.
 The sample code for an agent moving in spiral motion with 3x3 observations and 3x3 queries is provided.
-- mnist_recall: associative recall + classification task on mnist digits.
+- **mnist_recall**: associative recall + classification task on mnist digits.

 ## Usage
 - The code in each directory is self-contained.
 Training can be invoked by calling: